diliev97/deployment-repo/README.md

 - **git-branch**: Branch to commit changes to
 - **image-update-strategy**: Strategy for determining which tag to use (`latest`, `semver`, etc.)

+### Important: Initial Deployment

+The image tag **must be set manually** for the first deployment.
+The ArgoCD Image Updater can only detect and update to new tags once it has an existing deployed tag to compare against.
+After the initial deployment, Image Updater will automatically track and update the image when new tags are pushed to the registry.

 ## Prod vs Dev Differences

 | Setting | Dev | Prod |